kuleshov/prism/README.md

 Demonstration
 -------------

 The following is a step-by-step tutorial on how to use Prism over a small ~1Mbp region of chromosome 22 of HapMap sample NA12878.
-We ask the reader to run these steps on a stock Ubuntu 12.04 Linux machine, and recommend using an m1.large Amazon EC2 instance.
+We suggest that the reader run these steps on a stock Ubuntu 12.04 Linux machine, for example on an new m1.large Amazon EC2 instance.
 Depending on the chosen parameter settings, Prism can use several gigabytes of RAM over the course of its execution.

 ### Setting up